Christianity in the 9th century: Kievan Rus'

-After the First Bulgarian Empire was converted to Christianity, it started a massive missionary expansion north and east.
-As a result, it was able to convert and help convert many East Slavic peoples and introduce to them Bulgarian books and Church literature in Bulgarian, most notably the Rus' (Ruthenians), predecessors of Belarusians, Russians, and Ukrainians/Rusyns.
-By the beginning of the 11th century most of the pagan Slavic world, including Russia, Bulgaria and Serbia, had been converted to Christianity.
+After the First Bulgarian Empire converted to Christianity, it started a massive missionary expansion north and east.
+As a result, it was able to convert and help convert many East Slavic peoples and introduce to them Bulgarian books and church literature in Bulgarian, most notably the Rus' elite.
+The efforts at Christianization were finally successful in the 10th century, when Vladimir the Great was baptized at Chersonesos in 988.
+By the beginning of the 11th century, most of the pagan Slavic world, including Russia, Bulgaria and Serbia, had been converted to Christianity.

-Between the 8th and the 13th century the area was settled by the Kievan Rus'.
-The efforts of its Christianizagtion were finally successful in the 10th century, when about 980 Vladimir the Great was baptized at Chersonesos.

 China

 An early medieval mission of the Assyrian Church of the East brought Christianity to China, but it was suppressed in the 9th century.
 The Christianity of that period is commemorated by the Nestorian Stele and Daqin Pagoda of Xi'an.